• Skip to primary navigation

 Keep an eye out for focus groups.

-There are a lot of companies that specialize in conducting focus groups, some in person and some online (discussion forums are especially popular nowadays).
+Many companies specialize in conducting focus groups, some in person and some online (discussion forums are especially popular nowadays).
 However, it can be discouraging because qualifying can be very hard and quotas fill up fast.
 I’ve only qualified for a few in the few years I’ve been taking surveys.

 Keep a lookout for product tests or trials.